Respiratory syncytial virus (RSV)

 What you can do

-- Write down key medical information, such as if your child was born prematurely or if he or she has a heart or lung problem.
+- Key medical information, such as if your child was born prematurely or if he or she has a heart or lung problem.

-- Write down questions to ask your doctor.
-Your time with your doctor is limited.
-Preparing a list of questions will help you make the most of your time together.
+- Questions to ask your doctor.
 List your questions from most important to least important in case time runs out.

 Questions to ask your doctor may include: